The following Indiana Supreme Court opinion was posted after IL deadline Friday:

 Indiana Court of Appeals

 Criminal.
-Affirms 10-year sentence for Class B felony armed robbery.
+Affirms sentence following guilty plea to Class B felony burglary.